TL;DR

 Real-world Experience with Synthetic Oils

 The experiences of real truck drivers can give us a view into how synthetic oils perform under the most extreme conditions.
 Let’s look at some first-hand accounts from seasoned veterans.
 A common question drivers ask is, is synthetic oil good for diesel engines?—real-world results clearly show it improves cold starts, reduces engine wear, and enhances reliability.
+For everyday use, is synthetic oil good for diesel engines becomes less of a question once drivers notice the smoother starts and quieter operation.

 DIY Experiments and Driver Insights